Limoges Cathedral: Bell tower

 The bell tower, sixty two meters high, is slightly off-centre toward the north.
 It was constructed for the Romanesque cathedral of the 11th century, which was demolished for construction of the Gothic church.
 A thick stone wall was constructed around its base in the 14th century, which covers the Romanesque windows.
 It permitted the construction of the top three levels Gothic levels of the tower.
 The first level of the tower is rectangular, while the upper Gothic levels are octagonal.
 The tower was given additional support by the construction of four octagonal contreforts at the four corners.

 The tower had a rather dramatic history.
-In 1571 the wooden spire was struck by lightning, which started a fire, which spread to the belfry, melting the eleven bells, Five bells were cast again and installed in the belfry in 1575.
+In 1571 the wooden spire was struck by lightning, which started a fire, which spread to the belfry, melting the eleven bells.
+Five bells were cast again and installed in the belfry in 1575.

 The tower is linked to the church by the porch of the narthex, a 19th-century addition.
-Its facade is decorated with two octagonal turrets, and a large rose window. with a smaller rose windows in the gable.
+Its facade is decorated with two octagonal turrets, and it has a large rose window, as well as smaller rose windows in the gable.